Taking a free Myers Briggs personality test is a great way to develop self-awareness in order to live and work with intention.

 Moreover, being aware of another person’s personality type helps you identify and bond over similarities while also overcoming any differences.

-For user-friendly purposes, we recommend taking your personality test from a reputable online psychometric company, such as Truity, which bases their tool on the MBTI.
+For user-friendly purposes, we recommend taking your self awareness test or personality test from a reputable online psychometric company, such as Truity, which bases their tool on the MBTI.

 The MBTI website and test tool interface is somewhat dated, so we prefer Truity’s clean and sleek website and the easy way they collect answers and deliver results.
 You can also take the test free and get a fairly detailed report.